Developer: Jaleco Publisher: Jaleco Release: 03/91 Genre: Action

 ….Someone out there is probably way too proud of that title to this day.
 Offensive title aside Whomp ‘Em is a game that I actively avoided for no good reason.
 Maybe it was the goofy name, maybe it was the terrible box art.
 But the fact that I had also seen few reviews for it even back in the day did not help.
-It wasn’t until Blockbuster video cleared out all of their old NES games for dirt cheap that I gave it a chance.
+It was not until Blockbuster video cleared out all of their old NES games for dirt cheap that I gave it a chance.
 What I found was a nice hidden gem, a game that I should have prioritized over drek like Wizards & Warriors III.
-Don’t pass this one up.
+Do not pass this one up.

 Whomp ‘Em has an interesting story behind its genesis.
 It was originally released in Japan as Saiyuuki World II, which was loosely based on the Journey to the West.
 Saiyuuki World II was a sequel to Saiyuuki World, which was an altered NES port of Wonder Boy in Monster World.
-I’m not going to get into the whole Wonder Boy/Adventure Island mythos but suffice it to say Saiyuuki World makes that tangled web even more complicated.
-Why Jaleco felt the need to reskin the game is a mystery, but outside of its ridiculous title it is nice to see some native American representation in a video game for once.
+I am not going to get into the whole Wonder Boy/Adventure Island mythos but suffice it to say Saiyuuki World makes that tangled web even more complicated.
+Why Jaleco felt the need to reskin the game is a mystery but outside of its ridiculous title it is nice to see some native American representation in a video game for once.
 And a good one at that.

 Soaring Eagle’s primary weapon is an all-purpose spear.
 Initially the spear is short but has a number of functions.
 You can perform a downward stab attack or upward thrust as in Zelda II.
 You can hold it aloft to block projectiles and other objects as well.
 Lastly you can hold it out to jab enemies if swiping doesn’t work.